 3. Definition of the Research Problem

-In this section, state the hypothesis or model you intend to test or discuss the research questions you intend to explore.
+In this section, discuss the research questions you intend to explore or state the hypothesis or model you intend to test.
+When developing your research question, it would be a good idea to review the African/ African American Studies Student Learning Objectives.
 Whatever you are proposing, you should define any ambiguous concepts.
 If you propose to test hypotheses, state them clearly and in such a way as to be true or false.

 This section might be anywhere from one to five pages long.
 Its length will depend on how many hypotheses and questions you deal with and how directly they follow from the literature you've reviewed.